dalesgit/logseq/pages/ordination-vow.md

 	- In all that you do, you are to nourish Christ's people from the riches of his grace, and strengthen them to glorify God in this life and in the life to come.
-	- That may sound straight forward
+	- That may sound straight forward, but in practice it has not always been obvious to me how you preach the Good News of God to everybody, young and old, rich and poor,